Purple-Services/api-service/README.md

 [![Build Status](https://travis-ci.com/Purple-Services/api-service.svg?token=KufiHsrBkjKnC1q2gM5f&branch=dev)](https://travis-ci.com/Purple-Services/api-service)

+## Local Development

+Be sure to use your local profile for development with:

+    lein with-profile local ring server

 ## Deploying to Development Server

 The server is manually configured with the required System properties in the AWS console.
 Therefore, the top entry of src/purple/config.clj only sets vars when the environment is "test" or "dev".